ibtissem-mokrani/biomimetic-fish-simulation-robotics/README.md

 ## General Overview
 This project simulates the undulatory swimming and foraging journey of a single Mandarinfish using Python.
-Inspired by natural aquatic locomotion and bio-inspired robotics, the model reproduces the fish’s elegant, wave-like movement and its behavioral routine: leaving its vibrant coral shelter to hunt for food, then returning home.
+Inspired by natural aquatic locomotion and bio-inspired robotics, the model reproduces the fish’s wave-like movement and its behavioral routine: leaving its vibrant coral shelter to hunt for food, then returning home.

 ---